c3r38r170/JJittai/README.md

 		annoy, it would prefer critical screen places to be more!
 	*/
+	,"angularSpeed": //DEFAULT: 90 (degrees/second)
-	,"timeBetweenEvents":[10,120] // DEFAULT: [10,120] minimum and maximum idle time, in whole seconds
+	//determines how fast or slow can a Jittai turn around, only useful in behaviours 2 and 3 ,"timeBetweenEvents":[10,120] // DEFAULT: [10,120] minimum and maximum idle time, in whole seconds
 	// if the minimum is less than 1, it defaults to 1
 	// if the maximum is less than the minimum, it defaults to the minimum